-There are plenty of reasons why your CRM implementation might not have gone as expected.
+Why do CRM systems fail?
+There are plenty of reasons.
 Were your business objectives clear?
 Did the CRM integrate with the rest of your business platforms?
 Had you recently reviewed your process?
 And was the sales team actually on board in the first place?

-Although CRM software greatly improves customer data accessibility, this is meaningless if there is a significant misunderstanding as to how it all works and what is required of the people who need to use it.
-Some people may only see a CRM as a glorified address book and fail to use the system to its full potential.
+Although CRM software greatly improves customer data accessibility, this is meaningless if there's a big misunderstanding as to how it all works and what's required of the people who need to use it.
+For example, some people may only see a CRM as a glorified address book and fail to use the system to its full potential.

 Implementing a CRM isn’t something you figure out as you go along.
 Having measurable objectives that you can track and analyse will help you measure revenue impact, calculate ROI, and see whether your CRM is failing, for instance.
 A strategy is essential when it comes to managing and monitoring information in the database for any inconsistencies, errors, and redundant pieces of data.